kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Relations and Functions.md

 - transitive if for all a,b,c in A, aRb and bRc implies aRc
 - **Equivalence relations**.
 A relation that is reflexive, symmetric and transitive.

+**Partion of a set A is a set X ⊆ 2^A \ {ø} s.t.
+- Each a in A belongs to some S in X
+- If S,T in X, either S = T or S ∩ T = ∅
+Basically, the set A is the union of the members of X, and these members are disjoint.